Ardie Savea

-Ardie Suemalo Savea (born 14 October 1993) is a New Zealand professional rugby union player who plays as a Number 8 or Flanker for Moana Pasifika in Super Rugby and Wellington in the Bunnings NPC.
+Ardie Suemalo Savea (born 14 October 1993) is a New Zealand professional rugby union player who plays as a number 8 or flanker for Moana Pasifika in Super Rugby and Wellington in the National Provincial Championship.
 He was named the 2023 World Rugby Player of the Year.

 Early life

 Of Samoan descent, Savea was a member of the Rongotai College 1st XV, captain of the side in his final year of high school and was head prefect in his final year.
 Savea played as an outside centre at high school, shifting to the forwards in his professional career.

 Playing career

 Early career

 Savea has represented New Zealand on the international sevens circuit.
 In the 2013 Super Rugby season he joined the Hurricanes after signing a two-year deal.

 In November 2013, Savea travelled with the All Blacks to Europe, along with his older brother Julian.
 This was because "we want to introduce him to the way of the All Black life," said Coach Steve Hansen.
 Savea was the first non-playing apprentice to be selected internationally for New Zealand, with future teammates of Savea, Jordie Barrett and Atunaisa Moli, being named as apprentices in 2016 and 2017 respectively.